Harvest Table Set

 You’ll hold onto the cross in your non-dominant hand or place it on a warp cross holder.
 You’ll hold the heddle hook in your dominant hand, reaching through a slot from the back of the heddle.
 You’ll pick up the end at the top of the cross and pull it through the slot.
 Then you’ll take the (new) top end from the cross and thread it the hole.
 You’ll work across the heddle in this way.
 It doesn’t matter if you work from left to right or right to left, as long as you’re consistent.

 Threading the Heddle for the Harvest Table Set

 - Set up your work area so you can easily reach both sides of the rigid heddle.
 If you’re using a warp cross holder, attach it to the front beam with rubber bands.
 Set the rigid heddle in neutral position.
 Grab all the tools you'll need for warping and set them within arm’s reach.
 (Once you pick up the unsecured cross, you should not set it down again—and you’ll find it hard to tie new cross ties with just one hand!
 Always, always protect the cross.)

-- Hold the cross in your non-dominant hand so that each section is separated, as shown in Figure 6, or place the cross over the 4 pegs of the warp cross holder.
+Hold the cross in your non-dominant hand so that each section is separated, as shown above, or place the cross over the 4 pegs of the warp cross holder.
 Remove the 5 ties securing the cross, taking care not to cut the warp yarn.
-You’ll need about 18″ of warp free to thread the heddle; if there’s a choke tie in the way, slide it further back down the chain.
+You’ll need about 18" of warp free to thread the heddle; if there’s a choke tie in the way, slide it further back down the chain.
 Do not remove any choke ties.